litestar-org/litestar/docs/usage/routing.rst

 -------------------

-At the root of every Litestar application there is an instance of the :class:`Litestar <litestar.app.Litestar>` class, on which the root level controllers, routers and route handler functions are registered using the ``route_handlers`` kwarg:
+At the root of every Litestar application there is an instance of the :class:`Litestar <litestar.app.Litestar>` class, on which the root level controllers, routers, and route handler functions are registered using the ``route_handlers`` kwarg:

 .. code-block:: python